Gabon coup leaders name General Brice Oligui Nguema as new leader

 Army officers who seized power in a coup in Gabon on Wednesday have named General Brice Oligui Nguema as the country’s transitional leader.

-Gen Nguema was earlier carried triumphally through the streets of the capital Libreville by his troops.
+Gen Nguema was earlier carried triumphantly through the streets of the capital Libreville by his troops.

 The deposed President, Ali Bongo, has appeared in a video at his home, calling on his “friends all over the world” to “make noise” on his behalf.